rod-trent/Copilot-for-Security/Prompts/Plugins/IP-API.md

 Prompts on this page require the IP-API plugin to work.
-See: https://rodtrent.substack.com/p/using-ip-api-with-copilot-for-security
+<br><br>
+See: <a href="https://rodtrent.substack.com/p/using-ip-api-with-copilot-for-security" target="_blank">Plugin: Use IP-API with Copilot for Security</a>
 <br><br>
 ```
 Use IP-API to lookup <IP Address>